ppetrovtv/pine_script_docs/source/language/Type_system.rst

     * change during the script execution
     * store a sequence of historical values associated with bars of the main chart's symbol
     * can be accessed using the ``[]`` operator.
-Note that only the last value in the series, i.e. the one associated with the current bar, is available for both reading and writing
+Note that only the last value in the series, i.e., the one associated with the current bar, is available for both reading and writing

 The *series* form is the most common form in Pine.
 Examples of built-in *series* variables are: ``open``, ``high``, ``low``,